lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Verify Signature_or_MAC_2 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg2-proc}}.

 If any processing step fails, the Initiator SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
-Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial of service reasons, see {{security}}.
+Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{security}}.
 If an error message is sent, the session MUST be discontinued.

 ## EDHOC Message 3 {#m3}